Alejandra (Alex) Caniffi

 Family mediation comes as a natural result for my inclination to contribute to peace and dialogue in the family, and in the community.
 Always involved in education, - teaching languages and Civics- I’m aware that communities work well when we actively listen to conflict, seize the opportunity and commit to solve them.

 I speak and write in Spanish, French and English.
 I’m a certified as a French-Spanish translator.
-I understand and talk some Italian.
+I understand and speak some Italian.